A model category structure on the category of simplicial multicategories: Introduction

 \section{Introduction}

-A multicategory can be thought of as a generalisation of the notion of category, to the amount that an arrow is allowed to have a source (or input) consisting of a (possibly empty) string of objects, whereas the target (or output) remains a single object.
+A multicategory can be thought of as a generalization of the notion of category, to the amount that an arrow is allowed to have a source (or input) consisting of a (possibly empty) string of objects, whereas the target (or output) remains a single object.
 Composition of arrows is performed by inserting the output of an arrow into (one of) the input(s) of the other.
 Then a multifunctor is a structure preserving map between multicategories.
 For example, every multicategory has an underlying category obtained by considering only those arrows with source consisting of strings of length one (or, one input).
-At the same time, a multicategory can be thought of as an "operad with many objects".
+At the same time, a multicategory can be thought of as an ``operad with many objects".
 The relationship between all of these structures can be displayed in a diagram

-in which the two composites agree and each horizontal (resp. vertical) inclusion is part of a coreflection (resp. reflection).
-(The above diagram can be extended downwards and to the right with similar diagrams.)
+in which the two composites agree and each horizontal (vertical, respectively) inclusion is part of a coreflection (reflection, respectively), and $Operads$ stands for the category of non-symmetric operads.

 By allowing the symmetric groups to act on the various strings of objects of a multicategory, and consequently requiring that composition of arrows be compatible with these actions in a certain natural way, one obtains the concept of symmetric multicategory.
-We refer the reader to \cite{Le}, \cite{EM} and \cite{BM2} for the precise definitions, history and examples.
+We refer the reader to \cite{Le}, \cite{EM} and \cite{BM} for precise definitions, history and examples.

 As there is a notion of category enriched over a symmetric monoidal category other than the category of sets, the same happens with multicategories.
-In this paper we mainly consider symmetric multicategories enriched over simplicial sets, simply called simplicial multicategories.
+We shall mainly consider symmetric multicategories enriched over simplicial sets, simply called simplicial multicategories.
 Similarly, categories enriched over simplicial sets will be called simplicial categories.
-We shall assume that all simplicial (multi)categories in sight are small, that is, they have a set of objects rather than a class.
+The diagram dispayed above has a simplicially enriched analogue in which $Operads$ is now the category of symmetric operads in simplicial sets.